openframeworks/ofSite/documentation/types/ofColor_.markdown

 _description: _

-Creates a color by copying another color, overriding the existing alpha value with the value of _a:
+Creates a color by copying another color, overriding the existing alpha value with the given alpha value.

 ~~~~{.cpp}
 ofColor mom(255, 0, 0); // red